-The impact of future selling prices and technological advancements may cause price erosion and adversely impact our profitability and inventory value.
+The impact of technological advancements may cause price erosion and adversely impact our profitability and inventory value.

-Since we do not manufacture all of our products and do not conduct a majority of our own research, we cannot assure you that we will be able to source technologically advanced products in order to remain competitive.
+Since we do not manufacture all of our products and do not conduct all of our own research and development, we cannot assure you that we will be able to source technologically advanced products in order to remain competitive.
 Furthermore, the introduction or expected introduction of new products or technologies may depress sales of existing products and technologies.
 This may result in declining prices and inventory obsolescence.
 Since we maintain a substantial investment in product inventory, declining prices and inventory obsolescence could have a material adverse effect on our business and financial results.